 Obviously, this long-term process can be difficult for salespeople who are eager to close the deal — but it’s important to remember that it’s not about you.
 Instead, it’s about how you can help the buyer.

-Always Be Helping: The Problem- And Solution-Oriented Approach to Inbound Sales
+The Problem- and Solution-Oriented Approach

 Prioritizing the buyer’s needs before your own is essential for inbound sales success.
 Instead of the classic “always-be-closing” sales strategy, the inbound sales motto is ABH: Always Be Helping.